Prepare Healthy Meals

 When chopping up veggies for a meal, chop more than you need.
-Take the extra, place in a reusable container and freeze.
-Then next time you need it, you can skip a step.
+Take the extra and freeze them for later.
+Then next time you need them, you can skip a step.

 Have everything in place.

-Grab all ingredients needed for your meal – chopped vegetables, measured spices, and thawed meats.
+Grab all ingredients needed for your meal at the same time.
 It will be easier to spot missing items and avoid skipping steps.

 Double your recipe.

-For your next casserole or stew, try doubling the recipe and freezing the extra.
+For your next dish, try doubling the recipe and freezing the extra.
 You’ll save time and make cooking next week’s dinner a snap!

 Clean as you go.